Revolutionary smart devices to future-proof health and safety

 Whilst the ability to retrospectively assess levels of silica dust in facilities is available to industries where deadly silica dust is prevalent, the ability to monitor for silica dust in real time is not.

-Trolex’s all new real-time silica monitor, the Air XS, allows for accurate and reliable results demonstrating compliance with legislation.
+Trolex’s all new real-time silica monitor, the AIR XS, allows for accurate and reliable results demonstrating compliance with legislation.
 Aleks commented on this world-first technology:

 We are really excited to be a part of this project to be able to detect silica in real time.
 This will be the world’s first monitor to have this capability and we’re proud to be distributing it throughout Australia.
 The project was produced with the support of the Centre for Work Health and Safety in NSW proving just how important and potentially life-saving the new technology will be.”